-Theresa Hubbard is a Commander in the US Coast Guard Reserve with 26 years of service.
-She holds an MA in National Security and Strategic Studies from the Naval War College, and a BS in Accounting from the University of South Alabama.
+Theresa Hubbard is a Commander in the United States Coast Guard Reserve with 26 years of service.
+She holds a Master of Arts in National Security and Strategic Studies from the Naval War College, and a BS in Accounting from the University of South Alabama.
 When not serving on active duty she is involved in education issues in Alabama.
-She is a State Board member of the Alabama Eagle Forum, a committee member for Alabamians United for Excellence in Education (AUEE), and is currently a candidate for Mobile County School Board District Five.
-Theresa has spoken out against Common Core locally and statewide, and has been featured in the online news outlets Lagniappe, Yellowhammer and Breitbart News.
+She is a State Board member of the Alabama Eagle Forum, a committee member for Alabamians United for Excellence in Education (AUEE).
+Theresa has spoken out against Common Core locally and statewide, and has been featured in the online news outlets Lagniappe, Yellowhammer, and Breitbart News.